 Note: It is important to note that the extent box displayed by the Max.
 Model Extents command is always aligned with the primary planes.
 Likewise, the Symmetry Boundaries command can only detect symmetry boundaries that are aligned with one of the primary planes.

-hovering your mouse over the label with the name of a parameter displays a tool tip with
+Hovering your mouse over the label with the name of one of the geometry characteristic parameters displays a tooltip with pertinent information.